Big Hike Rules 2023

 6. All personal data held by us will be handled in accordance with applicable privacy laws and CRUK’s privacy statement which can be found here.

 7. We may appoint an independent third-party chipped timing company to record and track participants’ timings and locations around the Event course.
 Their service includes uploading the chipped timing results onto our website and/or the chipped timing company website which is open to all members of the public.
-We will pass on participants’ full name, phone number and walking number to the relevant company to enable participants to receive text messages throughout the day.
+We will pass on participants’ full name, phone number and walking number to the relevant company to enable participants to receive text messages.
 If you would prefer that we did not pass on your details and/or you do not wish to have your finish time displayed on the CRUK/chipped timing company website, please call 0300 123 1022*.

 Filming and Photography